pietzersagal/Notes/Homelab Elastic SIEM Installation.md

 You can drop all other traffic.
 However, if you access your server with ssh or have any other services that are running on the machine, make sure to add those to your firewall before dropping all other traffic and enabling the firewall.

 ## Kibana Hardening
-Due to some reminiscence of us setting up our own certificate, we should make sure that all the files in `/etc/kibana` are only accessible to root:kibana.
+Due to some left over permissions of us setting up our own certificate, we should make sure that all the files in `/etc/kibana` are only accessible to root:kibana.
 Run `ls -la /etc/kibana` and ensure that all files are owned by root with the kibana group and that there are no read permissions for you certificate files, especially your key.
+You can change owner and group permissions with

+`$ sudo chown root:kibana /etc/kibana/<filename-here>`

+You can set the correct permissions for any file with the following command:

+`$ sudo chmod 660 /etc/kibana/<filename-here>`